 The museum, founded in 1934, seventy-five years ago, is named after the university’s first professor of art history, Allard Pierson (1831-1896), but he has nothing to do with it.
 The museum was founded when a foundation of Dutch philhellenists bought the collection of a banker named Constant Lunsingh Scheurleer, and merged it with the private collection of deceased professor, who had bequeathed it to the university.
 Lunsingh Scheurleer’s son Theodoor was to become director of the museum.
 His successor Hemelrijk added many new objects, mostly Greek.
 In 1976, the museum moved to its present location on the Oude Turfmarkt: the former Dutch National Bank.

 What are the main delights?
 It is hard to say, because the museum has only one object that is truly unique: the portrait of Artaxerxes III.
 It is the only portrait of an Achaemenid ruler that represents the great king as he really looked like – unlike the stereotypical official portraits.
 Nowhere on earth will you find something similar.
-I also like the large model of ancient Olympia, the fibulae from Nijmegen, the Coptic phoenix (one and two), the Hellenistic war elephant, the early eighteenth-century (!) painting of Palmyra, and the small Oannes.
+I also like the large model of ancient Olympia, the Coptic phoenix, the Hellenistic war elephant, the early eighteenth-century (!) painting of Palmyra, and the small Oannes.
 Others may like the Etruscan art, the chariot from Cyprus, the statue of Aphrodite, or the bust of Tiberius Gemellus.

 The museum is not very large.
 It takes just an afternoon to see most of it.
 Yet, the explanatory signs are good, the collection is representative of all Antiquity, and what the museum lacks in quantity, it compensates with quality.
 The exhibitions are usually very well-done.
 If I must mention a point of criticism, it is the bookshop.
 There are two types of writing for a larger audience: on the one hand, explaining scholarship and pulling the people up, and on the other hand, simplifying scholarship and bowing down.
 The bookshop has chosen the second option, and is, in my opinion, underestimating the capacity of the general audience.